lee-elenbaas/p2psn/README.md

 ## Node Design

-The node will contain a cyrarchy of CppCMS web applications:
+The node will contain a hierarchy of CppCMS web applications:

 main - The main node app will simply provide links to the apps below it, and display some configuration information needed to configure clients to connect to the node.
  +-- api - The node json-rpc server that will expose the entire functionality to other nodes and client applications.
- +-- web_client - The web client interface implementation that will give some basic user interface to operate inside the network.
+ +-- client - The web client interface implementation that will give some basic user interface to operate inside the network.
- +-- config - Web app that allows to configure the node itself, and to enable/disable the web interface
+ +-- admin - Web app that allows to configure the node itself, and to enable/disable the web interface

-The the web-client application will communicate with the node web application using json-rpc - either from the server, or from the js on the client side.
+The the client application will simply be a set of static files served by the CppCMS installation.
+Those static files will provide all the necesary HTML+js code to communicate with the node using json-rpc or http-REST api.

+Aside from the node UI this application will contain the necesary background tasks to services the profiles defined in this node.
+Communication between the nodes inside the network will be done in two forms: Offline & Online

 The api node implementation will use email as the platform for offline communication between nodes, and json-rpc for online communication between nodes and node to clients.

 ## Web Client